 gaspar noé says his sexually explicit film love is fine for 12-year-olds

-The Director thinks it’s suitable for the pre-teens and says “to represent sex it’s hard not to film the genitalia.”
+The director thinks it’s suitable for the pre-teens and says “to represent sex it’s hard not to film the genitalia.”

 Love is the sexually graphic story of Murphy (Karl Glusman), an American living in Paris, who persuades his girlfriend Electra (Aomi Muyock) to have a threesome with Omi (Klara Kristin).
 Noé made the comments at Cannes, where Love is screening out of competition.

-The director who is no stranger to dark, sexual material, with both I Stand Alone and Irréversible under his belt, said he realised that the film would be restricted to the over 16s, but he added, 'If I was part of the committee I would set the age limit at 16 or 12 maybe.'
+The director who is no stranger to dark, sexual material, with both I Stand Alone and Irréversible under his belt, said he realized that the film would be restricted to the over 16s, but he added, 'If I was part of the committee I would set the age limit at 16 or 12 maybe.'

 The Argentine born director, who shot Sky Ferreira topless for the cover of her Night Time, My Time, Love, said the film's explicit content was directly related to its love story.
-Insisting it is "a film about love", Noé said: "As soon as you say 'pornographic' people get scared.
+Insisting it is "a film about love," Noé said: "As soon as you say 'pornographic' people get scared.
 But the film talks about people being in love from a sexual stance.
-To represent sex it's hard not to film the genitalia."
+To represent sex, it's hard not to film the genitalia."